ayushkushwaha609/Chroma-Shift/README.md

 4-The player can move using arrow keys and change their color using the spacebar

+5-The player can only move on the block that matches the current color shown at the bottom.

-5-The goal is to navigate through matching colors while avoiding black blocks
+6-The goal is to navigate through matching colors while avoiding black blocks

-6-The game tracks time and stores best times.
+7-The game tracks time and stores best times.